ChristopherFu01/BiodesignDeliveries/README.md

-# Bed Capacity Data Analysis for Ronald Reagan Medical Center from early 2022 to September 2024
+# Bed Capacity Data Analysis for Ronald Reagan Medical Center from Q1 2022 to Q3 2024

 ## Table of Contents